malikharis1/C-notes/Readme.md

 # Basic C Programming Examples 🎇

 This repository contains simple C programs for beginners to practice and learn basic concepts of C programming language.

 ## Data Types and Variables:
+- Programs day 1

-- ✅convert temperature from Fahrenheit to Celsius // formula = (F - 32) * 5 / 9
+- ✅convert temperature from Fahrenheit to Celsius // formula = (F - 32) \* 5 / 9
-- ✅calculate the area of a circle // formula = 3.14 * r * r
+- ✅calculate the area of a circle // formula = 3.14 _ r _ r
-- ✅calculate the simple interest on a loan // formula = (amount * interest * time) / 100
+- ✅calculate the simple interest on a loan // formula = (amount _ interest _ time) / 100

 ## Input and Output:
+- Programs day 2
 - ✅read and display a string
 - ✅read and display an integer
 - ✅read and display a float

 ## Conditional Statements:
+- Programs day 3
 - ✅find the largest of three numbers
 - ✅check if a number is positive, negative or zero
 - ✅check if a number is even or odd

 ## Loops:
+- Programs day 4
 - print the Fibonacci series
 - ✅print the multiplication table of a number
 - ✅find the factorial of a number
+- ✅Swapping of two numbers

 ## Arrays:
+- Programs day 5

-- find the sum of elements in an array
+-✅ find the sum of elements in an array
-- find the maximum element in an array
+-✅ find the maximum element in an array
-- sort an array in ascending order
+-✅ sort an array in ascending order
+- Programs day 7
+-✅ Bubble Sort, Insertion Sort and Selection Sort

 ## Functions: